-Alison Bigg created mixed-media art in response to my poem “Moon Jelly” for Artists Respond to Refugium: Poems for the Pacific (Regan Rasmussen, curator), The Maritime Museum of British Columbia, Victoria B.C., 5 October 2017.
+Alison Bigg created mixed-media art in response to Nancy’s poem “Moon Jelly” for Artists Respond to Refugium: Poems for the Pacific (Regan Rasmussen, curator), The Maritime Museum of British Columbia, Victoria B.C., 5 October 2017.

 San Juan Island Land Bank, a government land conservation agency, working with the Washington State Parks Department and the National Parks, selected “Trails” as one of seventeen poems for an installation to celebrate National Poetry Month (April 2015) and the 25th anniversary of the Land Bank.
 “Trails” displayed on the Limekiln Park-to-Deadman Bay trail, mapped here.